-During the week of 13 to 19 June, as we approach #NationalFreelancersDay on Thursday 16 June, we want to celebrate all things freelancing.
-As part of this, we’ve spoken to freelancers and consultants who work in different areas of museum practice, and we’re sharing their insights about what freelancing means for them and what it might mean for you.
+During the week of 10 to 16 June, we celebrated all things freelancing.
+As part of this, we spoke to freelancers and consultants who work in different areas of museum practice, and we shared their insights about what freelancing means for them and what it might mean for you.

 Q&A with museum freelancers

 “Aspects of freelance life are revitalising and conducive to high quality work in a way that daily office life sometimes isn’t”